meuzishun/knights_travails/README.md

 We need a find method on the game board so we can get a reference to the actual position.

-Ok, we got it figured out...
+Ok, we got it figured out... we need a queue!
+And to remember where each new position came from!

 ## Environment Setup